ghosnkarl/react-api-search/CONTRIBUTIONS.md

 ## Reporting Issues

-If you find a bug or issue, please report it by opening a new issue in the [Issues section](https://github.com/YOUR-USERNAME/react-searchbar-component/issues) of the repository.
+If you find a bug or issue, please report it by opening a new issue in the [Issues section](https://github.com/ghosnkarl/react-api-search/issues) of the repository.
 When submitting an issue, please provide:

 - A clear description of the problem.
 - Steps to reproduce the issue.
 - Expected vs. actual behavior.
 - Any relevant error messages or logs.

-## Code of Conduct

-By participating in this project, you agree to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).
-We expect all contributors to treat others with respect and kindness.

 ## License